thegetty/grj-19/README.md

 Add section name (based on directory) above article title and add elements for PDF footers

 **_includes/components/table-of-contents/item/list.js**
 Removed markdownify processing from pageTitleElement as it was already being markdownified elsewhere, and this let to straight apostrophes being processed when we didn't want them to be.
+And don't link to section landing pages marked as `toc_link: false`.

 **_includes/page-tools.liquid**
 **_layouts/essay.liquid**